Lift Test Calibration#

 Introduction#

-You may have heard of the phrase “all models are wrong; some models are useful.”
+You may have heard of the phrase “All models are wrong but some are useful.”
 This is true in many areas, and it’s likely that after the first attempt, you haven’t yet created a model that can accurately determine your true attribution.
 Even if you have, how can you be sure?
 We create models to understand the attribution of our marketing channels, but it appears that even then, we can’t always rely on what the models tell us.

 In order to ensure that our models are decomposing correctly, we can use various testing methods to gather real-world data and compare it with our models.
 This will help us to identify any discrepancies and improve the decomposition accuracy of our models.